 Think about the last time you went online to search for healthcare information.
 Maybe it was for quick answers about possible causes of the lingering headache you’ve had over the past few weeks.
 Or maybe you wanted tips on the best way to remove a stubborn splinter from your first grader’s foot.

 It isn’t surprising that your first inclination would be to open up a browser in Google – before even calling your doctor’s office.
-Pew Research Center data shows 77% of all health inquiries begin at a search engine.
-What’s more, 72% of total Internet users say they’ve looked online for health information within the past year.
+Pew Research Center data shows 77% of all health inquiries begin at a search engine, with 72% of total Internet users say they’ve looked online for health information within the past year.

-In today’s digital world, it’s crucial for marketers in any industry to develop a multichannel approach that reaches consumers on the channels they prefer to use.
+In today’s digital world, it’s crucial for marketers in any industry to develop a multichannel marketing strategy that reaches consumers on the channels they prefer to use.
 For healthcare marketers in particular, the challenge is to develop tailored messaging across channels that promotes patient engagement and a healthier society overall.

 1. Allocate sufficient digital marketing spend

-Digital marketing isn’t, by any stretch of the imagination, a new concept: Statistics show online marketing will account for 35% of overall marketing budget spend by 2016.
+Digital marketing isn’t, by any stretch of the imagination, a new concept: Statistics show that an average firm allocates about 42% of their marketing budget to online expenditures.

 The trick, however, is for marketers to determine where and how to allocate the online portion of their budget among various channels (i.e., search engine marketing, online display advertising, social media, mobile, etc.).
 With a healthcare CRM system in place, marketers can expand their patient marketing reach by building, deploying, and tracking multichannel messaging that maximizes their return on investment.